TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 id: 300
 title: "Effective Debug Tricks: Narrow Scoping"
 perex: |
-    Writing a code that only you work with is easy.
+    Writing code that only you work with is easy.
 Debugging such code is a bit harder.
-Writing a code for someone else review is quite hard.
+Writing code for someone else review is quite hard.
 The code must be understandable to the other reader to pass the code review.
     <br><br>
-    How hard is reading a code that someone else wrote three months ago?
+    How hard is reading code that someone else wrote three months ago?
     <br>
     <br>
-    But what about debugging a code that someone wrote a year ago?
+    But what about debugging code that someone wrote a year ago?
 tweet: "New Post on #php 🐘 blog: Effective Debug Tricks: Narrow Scoping"
 ---